Thai Drunken Noodles Recipe (Pad Kee Mao)

 - Light Soy Sauce – Any typical soy sauce will do.

-- Fish Sauce – A fish-based sauce that adds a lot of flavor to this as well as a myriad of traditional Asian dishes.
+- Fish Sauce – A fish-based sauce that adds much flavor to this and many traditional Asian dishes.

-- Brown Sugar – Light or dark brown sugar will do and in addition, you can substitute with regular sugar or honey.
+- Brown Sugar – Light or dark brown sugar will do, and you can also substitute regular sugar or honey.

 How to Make Drunken Noodles

-Stir together all of the ingredients in a bowl until combined and set aside.
+Stir together all ingredients in a bowl until combined and set aside.

-Add the rice noodles to a large pot of lightly simmering water and turn the heat off and let them cook in the water for 5-7 minutes.
+Add the rice noodles to a large pot of lightly simmering water, turn the heat off, and let them cook in the water for 5-7 minutes.

 In the meantime, stir-fry thin-sliced chicken in a wok over high heat in oil for 2-3 minutes or until browned and cooked throughout.
 Set the cooked chicken aside on a plate.

-Stir-fry the vegetables in the wok over high heat with a bit more oil for 1 to 2 minutes or until lightly browned.
+Stir-fry the vegetables in the wok over high heat with more oil for 1 to 2 minutes or until lightly browned.

-Add back in the chicken, baby corn, Thai basil, drained noodles, and sauce, and stir until combined and serve.
+Add the chicken, baby corn, Thai basil, drained noodles, and sauce back in, stir until combined, and serve.

 Make-Ahead and Storage

-Make-Ahead: This recipe is meant to be eaten right after it is done cooking.
+Make-Ahead: This recipe is meant to be eaten right after cooking.

 How to Store: Cover and keep in the refrigerator for up to 4 days.
 This recipe will not freeze well.